lief-project/LIEF/doc/sphinx/intro.rst

 |

-To get started with LIEF functionalities, you can check the documentation of one of these
+To get started with LIEF's features, you can check the documentation for specific
-formats: :ref:`ELF <format-elf>`, :ref:`PE <format-pe>`, or :ref:`Mach-O <format-macho>`
+formats: :ref:`ELF <format-elf>`, :ref:`PE <format-pe>`, or :ref:`Mach-O <format-macho>`.
-and to start integrating LIEF in your project it should be pretty
+Integrating LIEF into your project is also straightforward:
-straightforward:

 .. tabs::